StarboiHooch/TestingRails/README.md

 # README

 This is to document my first time using Ruby on Rails.
-I am following the official guide: https://guides.rubyonrails.org/getting_started.html
+I started by following the official guide: https://guides.rubyonrails.org/getting_started.html

+After setting up the ability to create, read, update and delete articles, I decided to deviate from the guide and add some styling to my app.

+Run using `bin/dev` in WSL console.

 ## Guide contents summary